 - Tram improvements - we're working with the council to create more space at key tram stops in Croydon town centre.
-This is on top of our ongoing maintenance and planned renewal work across the tram network

 - Healthy High Streets - Thornton Heath improvements include planting new trees, cleaning and repainting our assets, and decluttering pavements

 From time to time - after consulting the public - we alter bus routes to reflect changing patterns in demand.
 We also make temporary changes, often because of road works.
 See the latest bus changes.

 Our assets in Croydon